-Assignments!
+The importance that assignments play in making learning effective cannot be brushed aside.
 It’s tricky how something can be scary and fun at the same time.
 The word used to scare me so much if it came from my Chemistry teacher because there were too many reactions to it!
 Jokes apart, Assignments help students be independent, increases interest, and gives them more insight into the subject which is crucial.

 The question is, what are the different things that you need to take into consideration when you give your students an assignment?
 Now that classes have moved online, how do you design your assignments and ensure that your intentions have been taken across effectively?
 Here’s a step by step guide for online teachers out there who are struggling to design their assignments.

-1.Define the goals and objectives
+1.Define the goals & objectives

-Every plan and every business and every assignment needs an objective.
-Define the ‘ why’, i.e, the need for the assignment and do this for yourself.
+Every plan and every assignment needs an objective.
+Define the ‘ why’, i.e., the need for the assignment and do this for yourself.
 As a teacher, it is important for you to have clarity over what you want to accomplish or rather, what you want your students to accomplish through the assignment.
 Please understand that this goal is different from the goal that your students have.
 If the assignment is to critically appreciate a Shakespearean drama, the student’s goal is to finish reading the drama on time and get into the nuances of it.
 However, your goal, as a teacher is to understand how much the student has been able to understand the literary figures and the essence of the drama.
 This applies to all subjects and classes.

 2. Understanding your Students